 Results

 The spatiotemporal condition model revealed a decline in the log condition factor (log⁡(a)) from -4.5 to -4.65 between 1993 and 2006, after which a plateau was reached (Fig. 1).
 This corresponds to a 16% decline in weight for a given length.
 Predictions from the condition model illustrate the presence of consistent “low spots” of condition in the deep areas of the eastern Baltic Sea (east of Bornholm, south of Gotland and between Öland and Gotland) (Fig. 2), but that the condition factor declines in whole area over time.
 The poor condition of cod in eastern deep areas could be due to the lower diversity and abundance of benthic food items and the lower concentrations of dissolved oxygen (Fig. 3).
-The covariates with the largest positive standardized effect sizes are oxygen, sub-division level sprat abundance and temperature (positive).
-Depth, interactions between oxygen and temperature, depth and temperature and depth and oxygen, and lastly sub-division abundance of herring are all negatively associated with condition (weight) (Fig. 3).
+The covariates with the largest positive standardized effect sizes are oxygen, sub-division level sprat abundance and temperature(Fig. 3) .
+Depth, interactions between oxygen and temperature, depth and temperature and depth and oxygen, and lastly sub-division abundance of herring are all negatively associated with condition (Fig. 3).

 The standardized effect size for oxygen is 0.01, meaning for each unit increase in the standardized oxygen variable (i.e., 1 standard deviation or 1.8 ml/L), log weight increases by 1%.
-The average oxygen concentration in the environment (see Fig. 2 for a map) declined by approximately 0.18 ml/L or 0.007 ml/L year-1 between 1993 and 2019 (Fig. 4C).
+The average oxygen concentration in the environment (see Fig. 2 for a map) declined by approximately 0.18 ml/L or 0.007 ml/L year-1 on average between 1993 and 2019 (Fig. 4C).
 However, the average oxygen concentration experienced by the cod, calculated as oxygen concentration weighted by cod density as estimated from the CPUE model, declined by 0.7 ml/L or 0.027 ml/L year-1 on average) (Fig. 4C; see Fig. S4 for sub-division separately).
 This change alone is predicted to result in a decline in the log condition factor by 0.4% (which can be compared to the total decline in the log condition factor by about 3.2%).
 The faster decline in the experienced oxygen concentration is likely partially driven by the progressive deepening of the cod, going from an average of 46 m in 1993 to 51 m in 2019 – depths where there the difference in oxygen concentration is approximately 0.3 ml/L).
 Moreover, the negative interaction coefficient between depth and oxygen suggests that the negative effect of depth decreases for every unit decrease in oxygen, again highlighting the detrimental combination of deep areas poor in oxygen for condition.

-Temperature is positively related to condition (Fig. 3), and this is likely a spatial (rather than temporal effect), reflecting higher body condition in shallower and warmer waters.
-Interestingly, the experienced temperature by the cod closely follows the trend in the environment (Fig. 4D), despite the deepening of the populations, suggesting the potential “cooling” from the deepening is offset by the general warming.
+Temperature is positively related to condition (Fig. 3), and this is likely a spatial (rather than temporal) effect, reflecting higher body condition in shallower and warmer waters.
+Interestingly, the experienced temperature by the cod closely follows the trend in the environment (Fig. 4D), despite the deepening of the populations, suggesting the potential “cooling” from the deepening is offset by the general warming of the waters.